 The foundation for this technique is the gingham fabric.
 This is a checkered fabric that has a light, medium, and dark blocks or checks usually in 4, 8, or 16 blocks to the square inch.
 The 1/4" check is the most widely used size.
 Look closely at your fabric and you will find on some gingham fabrics that the block is not square but oblong.
 For example, on a 1/8" gingham you may have 8 blocks from side to side but only 7 blocks from top to bottom.
 This will make a big difference on the outcome of your design, so be sure to pay close attention to the fabric and designer’s directions.
 Also remember to take that into account when figuring how much fabric you will need, dividing by 8 from selvage to selvage and 7 from top to bottom.

-I thought gingham fabric was a relatively new fabric.
-Imagine my surprise when research revealed the fabric was around as early as the 1600’s!
+Gingham fabric has been around as early as the 1600’s.
 It was a bit different from today, actually weaving two colors together to create a striped pattern.
 In fact, the name “gingham" may have originated from Indonesian, Italian, and Malay languages referring to stripes.
 The fabric evolved to the checkered pattern with blue and white being the most popular choice.
 Many New England textile mills were successful because they produced gingham fabric, even into the 1950’s.
-Gingham is usually made of cotton fibers; however, other fibers can be used such as silk or wool.
-One thing that makes this fabric unique is that it does not have a right or wrong side!
+Gingham is usually made of cotton fibers, but other fibers can be used such as silk or wool.
+One thing that makes this fabric unique is that it does not have a right or wrong side.

 You need to have an embroidery needle with a sharp point for the double cross stitch and running stitches.
 Use a blunt needle for the woven stitches, for example a #24 tapestry needle or a #6, #7 or #8 crewel needle.
 Make sure that the eye of the needle is as large as the floss so you won’t have trouble pulling the floss through the fabric.